 Consider alternate routes

-It’s also worth bearing in mind that, unlike ICE cars, EVs are less efficient at motorway speeds.
+It’s also worth bearing in mind that, unlike ICE cars, EVs are less efficient at motorway speeds and more efficient in town.

 A constant speed, with little or no regeneration – where kinetic energy is harvested and sent back to charge the car’s battery on deceleration, potentially boosting range as you drive – depletes EV range faster, so you may want to take a more direct route on slower roads to maximise your potential distance.